nir/jupylet/docs/programmers_reference_guide/graphics.rst

     from jupylet.sprite import Sprite

+    circle = Sprite('images/yellow-circle.png', width=184)
+    alien = Sprite('images/alien.png', scale=0.5)
     ship = Sprite('images/ship1.png', x=app.width/2, y=app.height/2, scale=0.5)

-We create a sprite by specifying the path to an image of a spaceship on disk:
+We create a sprite by specifying the path to an image on disk.
+For example here is the image that we use for our little spaceship:

 .. image:: ../images/ship1.png
    :scale: 50 %

-We also specify the sprite's x and y coordinates.
+We can also specify the sprite's x and y coordinates.
 By setting them to half the game canvas width and height, we effectively position the sprite in the middle of the game canvas.

-Sprites have many more properties that we can set when we create it and later if we wish to modify them.
+Sprites have many more properties that we can set when we create them and later if we wish to modify them.

 .. note::
     Jupyter can conveniently show you the list of arguments accepted by a